christianhaitian/PortMaster/markdown/sonic.cd.md

 ## Notes

 To open the mod menu press L3
+Insert the folders of your mods inside the mods folder to make them appear in the mod menu.

  You must have a copy of the Sonic CD Classic Android APK then do the following: